Prepare Your Home For Retirement.

 Retirement brings with it particular challenges, which manifest even at the retiree's house.

 After all, the home needs of a 30-year-old healthy person, who spends most of his time at work, are pretty different from those of a person who is twice his age and spends most of his time at home.
-Those needs should obviously receive an adequate response.

-'Prepare Your Home For Retirement.'
+'Prepare Your Home For Retirement - Must-Have Home Features For Retirees.'

 Hop on.

-1. Prepare Yourself For An Extended Stay.
+- Prepare Yourself For An Extended Stay.

 The classic 30-year-old, let's call him Justin from now on, spends most of his at work.

-Suppose the faucet in John's bath is made from Worn material.
-And now, following his retirement and the increased homestay, its use might be more frequent.
-So, in order to avoid unfortunate mishaps, it is worth replacing it with one made of more durable material.
+Suppose the faucet in John's bath is made from worn material.
+Following his retirement and the increased homestay, its use might be more frequent.
+The risk of leaks or breakage increases with frequent use of worn-out accessories.

 Jhon must create a home environment that will allow him for more frequent and comfortable everyday use since, as mentioned, His time at home is much more frequent now that he is retired.